Here are our Top Ten Indian Ocean Facts for Kids with lots of useful info for school projects, general knowledge and for your travels, of course!

 2. Name: Why 'Indian' ocean?

 The name originates from the location around the Indian penisula.
-The Indian Ocean is actually the youngest of the major oceans.
+The Indian Ocean is actually the youngest of the major oceans and the name was given to this body of water only in the 15th century.

 3. Size: How big is the Indian Ocean?

-4. Width: The greatest width of the ocean is between western Australia and eastern coast of Africa: 1,000km or 620miles.
+4. Width: The greatest width of the ocean is between western Australia and eastern coast of Africa and this distance is about 1,000 km or 620 miles.

 5. Depth: How deep is the Indian Ocean?